ordina-jworks/ordina-jworks.github.io/_posts/2017-06-21-pragmatic-architecture-today.md

 >
 > Architecture represents the significant design decisions that shape a system, where significant is measured by cost of change.

-Often it is very difficult to get a system right from the beginning.
+Often, it is very difficult to get a system right from the beginning.
-That is why creating a system that has the ability to evolve is important.
+That is why creating a system, that has the ability to evolve, is important.
 Things are changing all the time: **known** change and **unknown** change.
 Within this evolving system, it is the responsibility of the software architect to make sure the system remains consistent.
 Multiple architectural patterns exist to support this:
-In the past many systems were built with a configurable metamodel.
+In the past, many systems were built with a configurable metamodel.
-Nowadays loosely coupled, replaceable services are favoured.
+Nowadays, loosely coupled, replaceable services are favoured.

 <p style="text-align: center;">
   <img class="image fit" alt="System Integrity" src="/img/prag-arch/engine.jpg">
 </p>

-When creating a 10 million Eur car, many teams (with different responsibilities) are involved.
+When creating a 10 million Euro car, many teams (with different responsibilities) are involved.
 The people who design the engine are different from the people who design the brakes.
 Creating the best engine, creating the best brakes, ... does not imply you will have the best car.
 Everything needs to work together.